South Vietnam Air Force: 1970

-With American units leaving the country, the RVNAF transport fleet was greatly increased at Tan Son Nhut AB.
-The RVNAF 33rd and 53rd Tactical Wings were established flying C-123s, C-47s and C-7 Caribous.
+With American units leaving the country, the VNAF transport fleet was greatly increased at Tan Son Nhut AB.
+The VNAF 33rd and 53rd Tactical Wings were established flying C-123s, C-47s and C-7 Caribous.
 As C–119 pilots began training to fly the AC-119 gunships, and men qualified in the C–47 were about to begin their transition to the newer C–123K, the two existing airlift squadrons had to carry out their usual duties while furnishing trainees for the new gunships and transports.
 Because of the need for more transports, the USAF advisory group and the air arm's headquarters drew up plans to hasten the activation of two C–123K squadrons, equipped with planes transferred from USAF units.
 The K models would commence operation by mid-1971, six months ahead of schedule.
 Two squadrons of C–7s, also from USAF resources in South Vietnam, would round out the projected airlift force by July 1972.
 This planned airlift fleet did not satisfy Ky, who argued for the addition of a squadron of C–130s.
 Secretary of the Air Force Robert C. Seamans, Jr., visited South Vietnam in February 1970 and was impressed with Ky's reasoning.
 The C-130 could carry more cargo than any of the types his nation would receive with five times the cargo capacity of a C–7 or roughly three times that of the C–123K or C–119G.
-A study by the USAF advisory group concluded that a combination of C–7s and C–130s could better meet the needs of the RVNAF than the planned combination of C–123s and C–7s.
+A study by the USAF advisory group concluded that a combination of C–7s and C–130s could better meet the needs of the VNAF than the planned combination of C–123s and C–7s.
 The C–123s, however, would soon become surplus to American needs and already were based in South Vietnam.
-Ease of transfer provided, for the present, a decisive argument in favor of the C-123s, and many months would pass before the RVNAF finally received C–130s.
+Ease of transfer provided, for the present, a decisive argument in favor of the C-123s, and many months would pass before the VNAF finally received C–130s.

-In July, the RVNAF had received the first two of six RF–5 reconnaissance planes.
-In mid-August, RVNAF technicians processed and interpreted film from these aircraft, thus foreshadowing Vietnamization of aerial reconnaissance.
+In July, the VNAF had received the first two of six RF–5 reconnaissance planes.
+In mid-August, VNAF technicians processed and interpreted film from these aircraft, thus foreshadowing Vietnamization of aerial reconnaissance.
 The remaining four RF–5s arrived in time for the reconnaissance unit to begin functioning on 15 October.
-At year's end the RVNAF possessed the nucleus of a tactical air intelligence operation.
+At year's end the VNAF possessed the nucleus of a tactical air intelligence operation.

 The 412st Transport Squadron formed at Phù Cát AB in 1970 operating C-7As inherited from the 537th Troop Carrier Squadron.

-In November 1970, Sóc Trăng Airfield was handed over to the RVNAF by the US Army.
+In November 1970, Sóc Trăng Airfield was handed over to the VNAF by the US Army.

-By the end of December 1970, RVNAF security police had assumed full responsibility for protecting Nha Trang and Binh Thuy Air Bases.
+By the end of December 1970, VNAF security police had assumed full responsibility for protecting Nha Trang and Binh Thuy Air Bases.